 - Prepare for the birth and arrival of your baby.

-At your booking appointment, your midwife may ask you if you would like to have your pregnancy care in a Keeping Well in Pregnancy group or you can contact Clara Southby, the lead midwife for this service.
+At your booking appointment, your midwife may ask you if you would like to see a specialist midwife in the Keeping Well in Pregnancy clinic or you can contact Johanna Spooner the lead midwife for this service.

 Keeping fit during pregnancy has many benefits.
 As well as increasing your strength and stamina for when you go into labour, it can contribute to positive mental well-being and can help you achieve a healthy weight-gain during pregnancy.